 Generally speaking, the primary factor Texas courts consider when determining how a marital estate will be divided is what marital assets and debts the couple acquired during the marriage—from the date of marriage until the date of divorce.
 However, the goal of Texas family court judges is to come up with an equitable distribution of those assets and debts that is “just and right.”

-How long a couple has been married could have an impact on the “just and right” division of a couple’s equally owned marital assets.
-For example, say a couple has been married 25 years and one spouse’s health is poor, the court may decide that it is “just and right” to tip the divorce settlement a wee bit in that spouse’s favor to help subsidize healthcare costs.
+The duration of the marriage could have an impact on the “just and right” division of a couple’s equally owned marital assets.
+For example, say a couple has been married 25 years and one spouse’s health is poor, the court may decide that it is “just and right” to tip the divorce settlement more toward that spouse’s favor to help subsidize healthcare costs.
 This scenario would be less likely for a couple who has been married for a handful of years.
 Of course, the circumstances of every divorce are unique, so it’s best to ask your divorce lawyer if the duration of your marriage could have an impact on your divorce settlement, or if you would qualify for spousal maintenance (spousal support).

 How do community property laws in Texas address debts incurred by one spouse?